carteakey/carteakey.dev/src/posts/2021-09-11-challenges-to-ai-ml-based-search-engines.md

 layout: layouts/post.njk
 ---

 The power of search engines is astonishing.
-You go to your favorite search engine, enter in a few terms, and it magically crawls the entire internet for the most relevant search result for each query.
+You go to your favorite search engine, enter a few terms, and it magically crawls the entire internet for the most relevant search result for each query.

 With Google Search, Google has achieved verbal dominion over a whole category of digital experience, which is a rare feat for a tech business.
 A trademarked title becoming so ubiquitous that it has entered common usage is not something that one sees happening every day.